JesseDarr/dARM/README.md

 #### Primary Actuators
 These are the modular building block of joints 0-3.
 Each actuator use an `Eagle Power 8308 BLDC` motor mated to a 9:1 planetary gearbox.
 These come in 2 flavors: `single bearing` and `double bearing`.

 Double bearing actuators handle load perpindicular to the rotation axis better.
-They are used in joints that rotates on the Z axis.
+They are used in joints that rotates on the vertical axis.

-Single bearing actuators are used in joints that rotate on the X axis.
+Single bearing actuators are used in joints that rotate on the horizontal axis.

 Below is an explode animation of each flavor.
 They should give you a good idea of the sub components involved and are also a good assembly reference.